1990 Kansas City Chiefs season: Postseason

-In a scene that would be repeated throughout the 1990s the Chiefs had a great regular season but failed miserably in the post-season.
+In a scene that would be repeated throughout the 1990s the Chiefs had a great regular season but fell short in the post-season.
 In the Wild Card playoff game, the Chiefs blew a 16–3 lead as the Dolphins scored two touchdowns to take a lead.
+With 2:28 left in the game, the Dolphins capped an 85-yard drive with quarterback Dan Marino's 12-yard touchdown pass to wide receiver Mark Clayton to take a 17-16 lead.
 The Chiefs had one last chance for a win, but Christian Okoye's long run was called back due to a questionable holding call.
-Kicker Nick Lowery, who had 139 points all season and a Pro Bowl berth missed a 52-yard field goal, ending the Chiefs season.
+Kicker Nick Lowery, who had 139 points all season and a Pro Bowl berth missed a 52-yard field goal coming up two feet short, ending the Chiefs season.